TACC-Cloud/summer-institute-2020-tapis/block1/tapis-systems.md

 We covered what some of these keywords are in the storage systems section.
 Below is some commentary on the new fields:

 * **executionType** - Either HPC, Condor, or CLI.
 Specifies how jobs should go into the system.
-HPC and Condor will leverage a batch scheduler.
-CLI will fork processes.
 * **scheduler** - For HPC or CONDOR systems, Agave is "scheduler aware" and can use most popular schedulers to launch jobs on the system.
 This field can be LSF, LOADLEVELER, PBS, SGE, CONDOR, FORK, COBALT, TORQUE, MOAB, SLURM, UNKNOWN.
 The type of batch scheduler available on the system.
 * **environment** - List of key-value pairs that will be added to the Linux shell environment prior to execution of any command.
 * **scratchDir** - Whenever Agave runs a job, it uses a temporary directory to cache any app assets or job data it needs to run the job.
 This job directory will exist under the "scratchDir" that you set.
 The path in this field will be resolved relative to the rootDir value in the storage config if it begins with a "/", and relative to the system homeDir otherwise.